italiangrid/storm/documentation/sysadmin-guide/1.11.3/index.md

 |:------------------|:------------------|
 |	synchcall.xmlrpc.unsecureServerPort	|	Port to listen on for incoming XML-RPC connections from Frontends(s).
 Default: **8080**
 |	synchcall.xmlrpc.maxthread			|	Number of threads managing XML-RPC connection from Frontends(s).
 A well sized value for this parameter have to be at least equal to the sum of the number of working threads in all FrontEend(s).
 Default: **100**
+|	synchcall.xmlrpc.token.enabled	|	Whether the backend will require a token to be present for accpeting XML-RPC requests.
+Default: true
+|	synchcall.xmlrpc.token	|	The token that the backend will require to be present for accepting XML-RPC requests.
+Mandatory if synchcall.xmlrpc.token.enabled is true

 <br/>
 > **_REST interface parameters_**